-Is it time to move, but you're interested in home leasing and keeping the old homestead as an investment?
-If you can afford it, since market values usually go in one direction - up, home leasing is usually a good long-term investment.
+Is it time to move, but you're interested in home leasing and keeping the old home as an investment?
+If you can afford it, since market values usually go up, home leasing is usually a good long-term investment.
 Obviously, you'd prefer to avoid having to carry the mortgage and taxes.
-Therefore, the prudent choice would be to consider leasing it to a dependable tenant.
+Therefore, the smart choice would be to consider leasing it to a dependable tenant.

 Due to the financial inability to purchase or because they live a mobile lifestyle, or they simply prefer to avoid being tied down to home ownership and all that entails, there are always people who choose to rent.
 Therefore, home leasing is a viable option for an existing homeowner, provided of course, that prevailing personal and economic circumstances support such a commitment.